 - 25-year warranty

 The Birch Mattress is a luxury hybrid made from sustainably sourced materials.
 Its components include an organic-cotton cover, natural and organic wool batting, and a Talalay latex comfort layer.
 These materials create a responsive, medium-firm (6.5) surface that provides moderate yet consistent body conforming for sleepers in all positions.

 Durability is another key strength.
-Thanks to its natural components, the Birch Mattress has a much longer lifespan than most beds made with foam, synthetic latex, and other manmade materials.
+Thanks to its natural components, the Birch Mattress has a much longer expected lifespan than most beds made with foam or synthetic latex.
 The bed is fairly responsive, as well, making it good for sex.